Axual/terraform-provider-axual/docs/index.md

 - Request, Approval, Revocation, Rejection and Cancellation of Access Requests
 ## Limitations
 - As of 2023.1 release **Stream is renamed to Topic in Self-Service UI**.
 Stream remains unchanged in Platform API.
 Therefore, the Axual Terraform Provider will continue to use Stream in the API.
+- Currently, there is a bug that deleting a resource that is managed by Terraform from UI results in Terraform not being able to recreate the resource again according to .tf configuration file.
+We do not recommend currently deleting resources managed by Terraform.
+This bug in API is about to be fixed.
+- Public environments cannot be deleted, private environments can be deleted.

 # Getting started
+## Required User Roles
+- The Terraform User who is logged in(Default username kubernetes@axual.com), needs to have both of the following user roles:
+  - **application admin** - for creating application principal resource(axual_application_principal) and for create access request()
+  - **stream admin** - for revoking access request
+- Alternatively, they can be the owner of both the application and the stream, which entails being a user in the same group as the owner group of the application and stream.
 ## Example Usage

 ```terraform